1 – “Concentrated feed is the basis of equine nutrition, hay is secondary.”

 ALFALFA

-5 ?
-“High-protein diets cause DODs (orthopedic developmental disorders) in growing horses.”
+5 – “High protein diets cause DODs (developmental orthopedic diseases) in growing horses.”

-Nutrition, physical exercise and genetics are the main factors that determine correct and healthy bone development, although they are also the ones that can cause DODs.
+Nutrition, physical exercise and genetics are the main factors that determine correct and healthy bone development, although they can also be the cause of DODs.

-Mineral imbalances and misaligned protein levels are thought to cause DODs.
-Feeding a growing foal a high protein feed (above protein requirements) will not increase the foal's growth rate, nor will protein restriction result in improved bone growth.
-However, restricting protein availability by decreasing feed intake will affect growth rate and bone development.
-A food specifically formulated for foals is essential.
+Mineral imbalances and protein imbalances are both thought to cause DODs.
+Feeding a growing foal a diet with excess protein (above protein requirements) will not increase the rate of growth, nor will protein restriction result in improved bone growth.
+However, restricting protein availability by reducing feed intake will affect growth rate and bone development.
+A specifically formulated foal feed is essential.

 YOUNG

-6 ?
-“Giving water to a horse that has just finished working and is still ?warm? and tired, will give you colic.”
+6 – “Providing water to a horse that has just worked and is still “hot” and tired will cause colic.”

-Several researches have revealed that a ?hot? and sweaty people who drink water right after work, are not more likely to develop cramps or laminitis, compared to those who only drink water after recovery.
-Thus, it is advisable to allow the horse to drink water when he feels thirstier, which will most likely happen right after training, and not after ?cooling down?.
-Providing water only after recovery can result in lower water intake even if the horse is dehydrated, which is undesirable.
+Several studies have shown that a “hot” and sweaty horse that drinks water immediately after work is no more likely to develop colic or laminitis than one that only drinks after recovery.
+Therefore, it is advisable to allow the horse to drink water when it is most thirsty, which will most likely be immediately after training, and not after it has “cooled down”.
+Providing water only after recovery may result in lower water intake even if the horse is dehydrated, which is undesirable.

-7 ?
-"Questions related to the horse's weight are only related to how the horse is fed."
+7 – “Questions related to the horse’s weight are only related to the way it is fed.”

 Not necessarily.
-Questions related to the horse's weight (above or below the ideal weight) can result from numerous situations such as: teeth problems, parasitism, systemic diseases, metabolic problems, laminitis, among others.
-In cases where a horse greatly increases/decreases its body weight, a veterinarian and/or nutritionist should be consulted.
+Issues related to the horse's weight (above or below the ideal weight) can result from numerous situations such as: dental problems, parasitism, systemic diseases, metabolic problems, laminitis, among others.
+In cases where a horse increases/decreases its body weight significantly, a veterinarian and/or nutritionist should be consulted.